electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 There are two ways to start your component:

 -   Ignite Menu

 ```bash
 $ ignite
 ```

-And specify option `4` for `Generate an Electrode component`.
+And choose the option for `Generate an Electrode component`.

 -   Ignite Single task

 ```bash
 $ ignite generate-component